blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Hindu Denominations.md

 						- Chittha is also considered to include Manas, Buddhi and Ahamkaara, in the context where it can be better called the mind-field.
 	- 6.2.
 Bheda Abheda Vedaanta (Difference and Oneness)
 		- By Bhaskaracharya
-		- Individual self is both different and not different from Brahmaan
+		- Individual self is both different and not different from Brahman
-		- Compared to Nimbarkacharya, Bhaskaracharya believed the Oneness matters more, as that is Brahmaan's natural state
+		- Compared to Nimbarkacharya, Bhaskaracharya believed the Oneness matters more, as that is Brahman's natural state
 		- **Sub-denominations:**
 			- 6.2.1.
 Dvaita Advaita / Svabhavika Bedha Abheda Vedaanta (Dual and Non-Dual / Difference and Oneness in the Natural State)
 				- By Nimbarkacharya
 				- Dualism and Monism, based on Vaishnava Bhedabheda Vedaanta Darshana
-				- Both Oneness and Difference are equal, because that's Brahmaan's natural state
+				- Both Oneness and Difference are equal, because that's Brahman's natural state
-				- Nimbarka follows Parinama Vaada (The Proposition of Transformation), which states that the world is a real Parinama (transformation) of Brahmaan, to explain the cause of the world.
-Chit (Sentient) and Achit (Non-Sentient) forms of reality exist at a subtle form with Brahmaan in his natural state, in the varying Shaktis (Capacities).
+				- Nimbarka follows Parinama Vaada (The Proposition of Transformation), which states that the world is a real Parinama (transformation) of Brahman, to explain the cause of the world.
+Chit (Sentient) and Achit (Non-Sentient) forms of reality exist at a subtle form with Brahman in his natural state, in the varying Shaktis (Capacities).
 But he exerts his Capacities to bring them to the gross form.
 	- 6.3.
 Vishishta Advaita Vedaanta (Special Non-Difference)
 		- A Vaishnava school by Ramanujacharya, Ishvara is considered as Vishnu
-		- The Tattva is knowledge of three things; Jiva (living beings) / sentient beings (Chit Brahmaan), Ajiva (non-living beings) / insentient beings (Achit Brahmaan) and Ishvara (Para Brahmaan)
+		- The Tattva is knowledge of three things; Jiva (living beings) / sentient beings (Chit Brahman), Ajiva (non-living beings) / insentient beings (Achit Brahman) and Ishvara (Para Brahman)
-		- Ishvara is Para Brahmaan with Kalyana Gunas (good attributes), and Jiva and Jagat are its secondary attributes
+		- Ishvara is Para Brahman with Kalyana Gunas (good attributes), and Jiva and Jagat are its secondary attributes
 		- Chit is like Purusha in Sankya, and Achit is like Prakriti in Sankhya
-		- Brahmaan is both the cause (Karana) and effect (Kaarya); the universe is not separate
+		- Brahman is both the cause (Karana) and effect (Kaarya); the universe is not separate
-		- Brahmaan has two causes; Nimitta Karana (Instrumental Cause) and Upadana Karana (Material Cause)
+		- The Universe has two causes; Nimitta Karana (Instrumental Cause) and Upadana Karana (Material Cause)
 		- Bhakti is the sole means of liberation
 		- Purpose of Life (Purushartha) is Artha (wealth), Kama (pleasure), Dharma (righteousness) and Moksha (liberation)
 		- **General Description**